EdgeNet-project/edgenet-project.github.io/using_EdgeNet.md

 ### Control of a K8s Service

-A K8s Service is controlled by the user from the command line of his personal computer or a web interface, which he can run locally through localhost or, in the alternative, can be given by the provider.
+A K8s service is controlled by the user from the command line of his personal computer or a web interface, which he can run locally through localhost or, in the alternative, can be given by the provider.
 In both cases the developer-facing tool (the web proxy